Immigrant Entrepreneur Hall of Fame: Tariq Farid

 Farid was inspired by his experience in the floral industry to open a new kind of store that offered fresh fruit cut to look like bouquets of flowers.
 In 1999, he launched Edible Arrangements with his brother.
 They got 30 orders the first day and turned a profit the first year.
 The revenue doubled the second year.
 They created the franchise when they were approached by someone wanting to open an Edible Arrangements store.

 Today, there are more than 1,100 Edible Arrangement stores throughout the world offering fresh cut fruit arrangements, salads and chocolate dipped fruit.
-Edible Arrangements was on Inc.’s list of 10 Promising Franchises for 2011 and Forbes.com’s Top Franchises for the Money in 2011.
+Edible Arrangements was on Inc.’s list of 10 Promising Franchises for 2011 and has been listed on Entrepreneur‘s Franchise 500 and Fast-Growing Franchises for the past five years.
 Farid launched several related businesses that provide services to franchisees, such as Netsolace to provide software and Farid Capital to finance equipment.

 Farid became a U.S. citizen in 1986.
 To honor his late mother he developed the Salma K. Farid Academy, a non-profit learning and community center, and the Farid Foundation to provide for those in need.
 He says of his success, “I pinch myself every day.”